What Are Uterine Fibroids?

 Uterine fibroids are benign, non-cancerous tumors, or cysts, that can grow inside, outside, or near the walls of the uterus.
 If the fibroids are small, they can remain undetected for years.

-However, if they become large enough, the carrier may experience these symptoms:
+If they become large enough, the carrier may experience these symptoms:

 - Low energy (due to anemia)